cedardevs/onestop/docs/developer/internal-practices.md

      * [Draft the release][draft release] from the corresponding tag on the `master` branch.
      * Have at least one team member review the release notes.
      * Publish the [release](https://github.com/cedardevs/onestop/releases) on GitHub.

-### Temporary Branches
-We introduce new features and major changes with the following steps:
-  1. Make a new branch off `master`.
-As a naming convention, your branch name can be anything except `master` or with the `release/` or `hotfix/` prefix:

-      ```sh
-      git fetch origin
-      git checkout -b feature/foo origin/master
-      ```

-  1. Write code, write tests!

-  1. [Create a pull request](https://github.com/cedardevs/onestop/compare) once development is complete and request a review.

-  1. Reviewer merges changes back into the `master` branch and deletes working branch.

 ### References